For a Free Consultation, Call Now866-351-2504

 • Using medication such as antibiotics

 Finding and caring for bedsores by stages 1 or 2 is important to the overall health of the individual.
-The longer it goes untreated, the higher the risk for severe health issues and even death in some cases.
+The longer decubitus ulcers go untreated, the higher the risk for severe health issues and even death in some cases.

 How Bedsores Can Be Prevented